seanleong339/tp/docs/UserGuide.md

 ### Marking a Job: `markjob`
-Marks an existing job posting as full-time or part-time.
+Marks an existing job posting as filled or vacant.

 Format: `markjob *[INDEX] *js/[JOBSTATUS]`